baragaun/servicepulse/README.md

 # To tail the logs:
 tail -f logs/servicepulse<-date>.log
 ```

+## Deploying Servicepulse

+You can use the [bin/deploy.sh](bin/deploy.sh) script to deploy a new version of
+Servicepulse to a remote host.
+You'll have to adjust the `REMOTE_HOST` variable
+in the script.

 ## Writing More Tests

 Here is a simple test that would monitor a service that returns a JSON response: